survivejs/react-book/manuscript/03_webpack_and_react.md

 In order to set up Babel for our project we can use [babel-loader](https://www.npmjs.com/package/babel-loader).
 Install it using `npm i babel-core babel-loader --save-dev`. `babel-core` is a peer dependency of `babel-loader` so that needs to be installed explicitly to make the project work with npm 3.

-In addition add the following loader declaration to the *loaders* section of your configuration.
+In addition we need to add loader declaration to the *loaders* section of configuration.
 It will tell webpack to match against `.js` and `.jsx` (`/\.jsx?$/`) using a regular expression.
 In addition we pass `stage` argument for Babel so it knows we want to enable stage 1 features.

 To keep everything performant we restrict the loader to operate within `./app` directory.
 This way it won't traverse `node_modules`.
 An alternatively would be to set up an `exclude` rule against `node_modules` explicitly but I find it more useful to `include` instead as that's more explicit.
 You never know what files might be in the structure after all.